ropensci/roweb3/content/blog/2025-01-27-news-january-2025/index.md

 ### Community Call From Novice to Contributor: Making and Supporting First-Time Contributions to FOSS

-In our first community call of 2025, rOpenSci explored the journey of open source contributions.
+In our first community call of 2025, we explored the journey of open source contributions.
 [Hugo Gruson](/author/hugo-gruson/) moderated a dynamic discussion featuring insights from three community members: [Sunny Tseng](/author/yi-chin-sunny-tseng/) offered practical advice for navigating the challenges of initial open source involvement, [Pascal Burkhard](/author/pascal-burkhard/) shared essential git skills for first-time contributors, and [Yaoxiang Li](/author/yaoxiang-li/) delved into test strategies for enhancing R package quality using testthat.

-[Check the video recording (with captions) and all the resources shared in the call on our website. ](/commcalls/first-time-contributor/).
+[Check the video recording (with captions) and all the resources shared in the call on our website](/commcalls/first-time-contributor/).
 Also, check the next coworking session and mini hackathon to learn how to join us to support first-time contributions to open source projects.
 ### Coworking Mini-hackathons

 Read [all about coworking](/blog/2023/06/21/coworking/)!